riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Q15.
 List the two most recent orders for each customer.\
 Q16.
 Categorize customers based on count of orders: no orders, up to seven orders, more than seven orders.\
 Q17.
 List the number of customers that fall into  above categories per city.\
 Q18.
-List all customers  for whom every Northwind employee  from USA has handled  at least one order.
+List all customers  for whom every Northwind employee  from USA has handled  at least one order.\
+Q19.
+List all the last actual order date of each  month of each year.